MrFanghoDev/MrFanghoDev/README.md

 👋 Hi, I’m @MrFanghoDev

-A few years as a SW développer made me some kind of guy wanting to do things on my own.
+A few years as a SW developper made me some kind of guy wanting to do things on my own.
 And keeping track of what I do, 'cause I'm starting to get old.

 <!---